Linda Perry: 1987–89: early career

-In San Francisco, Perry lived in a small, windowless room, and would play her guitar and sing her own songs on city streets.
-Third Eye Blind frontman Stephan Jenkins, who at the time was also a struggling musician living in San Francisco, later recalled sitting in a room with Perry, who worked as a waitress down the street, performing their original compositions to one another.
-The two played each other early versions of "Semi-Charmed Life" and "What's Up?", both of which would become massive hits for their respective bands.
-It would be decades later that Jenkins realized the songs performed in that private session would sell a combined 17 million records.
+In San Francisco, Perry lived in a small, windowless room, and played her guitar and sang her own songs on city streets.
+Third Eye Blind frontman Stephan Jenkins, who at the time was also a musician living in San Francisco, later recalled sitting in a room with Perry, performing their original compositions to one another.
+Perry, however, denies that this ever happened.

 Perry performed solo at Bay Area clubs and coffeehouses, including Nightbreak, Paradise Lounge, DNA Lounge, and The Kennel Club.

 1989–95: 4 Non Blondes

-Perry composed her first professional song, entitled "Down On Your Face," and was recruited into the band 4 Non Blondes by its founder Christa Hillhouse in the middle of 1989.
+Perry composed her first professional song, entitled "Down on Your Face," and was recruited into the band 4 Non Blondes by its founder Christa Hillhouse in the middle of 1989.
 The band established itself in the San Francisco bar scene, especially lesbian bars, gaining a significant lesbian following.
 In July 1991, the band was signed to Interscope Records.

 In 1992, 4 Non Blondes recorded what would be the band's only album, Bigger, Better, Faster, More!, including the song "What's Up?", written by Perry.
 Unhappy with a re-worked version of the song insisted upon by the album's producer, Perry and the band re-recorded the song like Perry's original demo, with Perry's re-recorded version being used as the final version for the album.
 In March 1993, "What's Up" was released as the album's second single, reaching number one in 10 countries and driving the success of the album, which spent 59 weeks on the Billboard 200 and sold 1.5 million copies between 1992 and 1994.

 During the recording of their second album in late 1994, 4 Non Blondes disbanded.
 Perry cited dissatisfaction with the first album and ongoing creative disagreements between herself and the band.
 She has also explained that her sexuality had a part to play in her tensions with the group.

+She then formed a new band named Deep Dark Robot after quitting 4 Non Blondes.